About Us > Who We Are

 1796

-A cropped version of the "Map of the Course of The Mississippi from the Missouri" by The David Rumsey Collection.
+A cropped version of the "Map of the Course of The Mississippi from the Missouri".
 New Roads is seen on the middle left.

 1822

-Catherine Dispau, a free woman of color, divides her plantation on False River into a multi-block subdivision which is connected to the "new road".
+Catherine Depau, a free woman of color, divides her plantation on False River into a six-block subdivision containing 20 lots which is connected to the "new road".

 1875